-A Super App represents an innovative class of mobile apps that enables completing tasks through a mobile – simpler and quicker.
+A Super App represents an innovative class of mobile apps that enable completing tasks – simpler and quicker through a mobile.
 It’s a habitat of many apps that people use regularly because it offers a seamless, integrated, and efficient experience.
 In that perspective there are few numbered entities that have in their portfolio what it takes to be classified as a Super App.

 A Super App is many apps within a consummate app.
 It would most likely operate in the conjunction of logistics, food delivery, ecommerce, payments and social-networking.
 To be classified as a Super App, you need at least two of the above functions.
 The premise is to scale rapidly on acquiring users, and add multiple services to gain loyalty.